Parable #20. The Bread out of Heaven:

 Messiah bursted open the barren womb of heaven with new life.

-“Shout for joy, O barren one, you who have borne no child; break forth into joyful shouting and cry aloud, you who have not travailed; for the sons of the desolate one will be more numerous Than the sons of the married woman, says Adonai.”
+“Shout for joy, O barren one, you who have borne no child; break forth into joyful shouting and cry aloud, you who have not travailed; for the sons of the desolate one will be more numerous than the sons of the married woman, says Adonai (Avinu).”

 Due to the success of the Messiah our Redeemer we too will one day be raised from the dead and ascend into heaven.
 Therefore, we are not only accepted in the Beloved but we are to be made like Him; so that we will one day also joyously be received by our Father into the glory of heaven.